 Registration of new students takes place after acceptance and concludes during the week prior to the beginning of instruction.
 Advance registration is conducted for currently enrolled students in the preceding semester.
 Late registration is permitted only during the first week of instruction and may be subject to a late registration fee.
 Registration is not complete until all fees and tuition have been paid, and health clearance requirements are met.

 Prior to registration, students must obtain an advisor’s approval for their selected courses.
 Students who have officially declared a major obtain program approval from their designated program advisors.
-Other students obtain approval from an assigned advisor through the Office of Advising and Career Development.
+Other students obtain approval from an assigned advisor through the Office of Student Success.

 The add/drop period for each semester is posted in the academic calendar online and in the Chaminade University catalog.
-It is generally during the first week and a half for the fall and spring day semesters, and during the first week for Online & Military Base Undergraduate semesters.
+It is generally during the first week and a half for the fall and spring day semesters, and during the first week for Online Undergraduate semesters.
 Students can add and drop courses through the Chaminade University portal during the add/drop period, or by visiting an advisor.
-Day Undergraduate students are welcome in the Office of Advising and Career Development in Clarence T.C.
-Ching Hall, Room 252, for any advising and registration questions.
-Online undergraduate students including those enrolled in Chaminade classes on a military base may seek guidance from the on-campus advising team or the advisor located on either the Pearl Harbor, Schofield or Tripler base office.
+Undergraduate students are welcome in the Office of Student Success, for any advising and registration questions.
 If you are receiving federal financial aid and drop below full time during the add/drop period you are required to notify the financial aid office.

 MAXIMUM STUDENT LOAD